 The changes we make in step 1 may alleviate some or all of your symptoms.
 But often the root cause of your symptoms is much more complex and requires more specific interventions to address any imbalances.
 If relevant, we will use functional tests, such as stool tests or hormone tests, to get a good picture of what’s going on inside you.

 This is an equally important step.
 Stress, poor sleep, lack of movement… these are just as important as food.
 If you aren’t prioritising you already, then now is the time to do just that.

 It's confusing, isn't it?
 There is so much conflicting advice out there how do you know who to trust?

 Anyone can call themselves a nutritional therapist or nutritionist as they are not legally protected titles.
 Cue all those 'nutrition experts' on social media telling you about the latest must-have diet product or promoting the latest must-do diet trend.
 But only Registered Nutritional Therapists and Registered Dieticians are trained and qualified to see clients on a 1:1 basis.

 The British Association of Nutrition and Lifestyle Medicine (BANT) is a voluntary professional body for Registered Nutritional Therapists.
 By registering with BANT I demonstrate that I have a high standard of education, as well as extensive training in a 1:1 clinical setting.
 As well as being registered with BANT, I am also governed by the Complementary and Natural Healthcare Council (CNHC), which is an independent UK register of complementary healthcare providers, setting the standards that Nutritional Therapists must meet.

-There is no obligation to work with me following this call but it's a great opportunity to discover more about how nutritional therapy could help you.
+There is no obligation to work with me following this, but it's a great opportunity to have a chat and discover more about what I offer.